 Asset Quality Score

-Having extensive holdings of these kinds of assets could eventually require a credit union to use capital to cover losses, shrinking its equity buffer.
-Many of those assets are also likely to be in non-accrual status and no longer earning money, pushing down earnings and increasing the chances of a failure in the future.
+A credit union with lots of these kinds of assets may eventually have to use capital to cover losses, diminishing its equity buffer.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, pushing down earnings and increasing the chances of a future failure.

-On Bankrate's test of asset quality, ST. JEAN'S scored 40 out of a possible 40 points, beating the national average of 38.15 points.
+On Bankrate's asset quality test, ST. JEAN'S scored 40 out of a possible 40 points, beating out the national average of 38.09 points.

-Troubled assets made up 4.00 percent of the credit union's total assets in our test, below the national average and potentially indicative of greater financial strength than other credit unions.
+The credit union's ratio of troubled assets was 0.00 percent in our test, below the national average and potentially indicative of greater financial strength than other credit unions.